loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 <br>

 Now this seems much neater, but what we have implemented is a _global rate limit for anyone accessing the API_.
-In other words, if Bob access the API, then Alice cannot access it for 10 seconds as well.
+In other words, if Bob access the API, then Alice cannot access it for 10 seconds after that as well.

 To fix that, we would need to authenticate the user making each request, and for simplicity lets assume we have an `authenticate()` function that does exactly that job for us.
-Also let's assume that `authenticate()` basically populates `req._.user`, which has an id, etc.
+Also let's assume that `authenticate()` basically populates `req._.user`, which has an id, `req._.user.id`.

 Now our code would look like this: